Viki-coding/GAA_STORE/README.md

 ## Future Implementation Section:

 - I would like when a user logs onto their profile that they see the item they bought - but also the item details such as colour and size if applicable.
 I would modify my order item model.
 Unfortunately I just ran out of time on this occasion.
 - I would like to add a reviews section
 - I would like to add prompts such as customers who bought this also bought ...
 - Implement functionality for password reset via email
 - Implement a wish list feature
-Future: Add color-coded statuses for products (e.g., "In Stock," "Low Stock"). under admin superuser section User testimonials from All Ireland and county players
+- Add color-coded statuses for products (e.g., "In Stock," "Low Stock"). under admin superuser section
+- User testimonials from All Ireland and county players
-- Currently if a new user completes their address and details at checkout and ticks the remember me box, their email and gmail is remembered and when they click into their user profile, their order is there but not the address they first used.
-I would like to update that.
+- Currently if a new user completes their address and details at checkout and ticks the remember me box, their email and gmail is remembered and when they click into their user profile, their order is there but not the address they first used.  - I would like to update that.
 - When a user logs in - I would like them to be able to go to their user profile and see the status or their order whether its pending, processed, out for delivery etc.
-- Update sliotars products so you can choose different colors from dropdown, ran out of time to fix it this time"
+- Update sliotars products so you can choose different colors from dropdown, ran out of time to fix it this time
+- I would like to manage my images better, the site does not contain a lot of images, they are more part of the structure of the site but I would have prefered to have managed them better on cloudinary or another platform.

 ## Accessibility: